GSA-TTS/10x-website/reports/fy21-impact-report/04-project-showcase.md

 nav_id: "fy21-project-showcase"

 class: light-gray
+investments-url: /investments/
 ---
 ## FY21 Project Showcase

 <p class="text-italic">We had a lot of projects that really inspired us in FY21 – projects we feel can – and do – deliver true impact for the public.
-For this year’s Impact Report, we’re focusing on one of the most exciting projects that blossomed during FY21: <span class="text-italic">Combating Bias in Artificial Intelligence and Machine Learning Implementations (AI/ML)</span>.
-To check out some of our other work, please head over to the [projects section of our site](../../projects/).
+For this year’s Impact Report, we’re focusing on one of the most exciting projects that blossomed during FY21: Combating Bias in Artificial Intelligence and Machine Learning Implementations (AI/ML).
+To check out some of our other work, please head over to the <a class="usa-link" rel="noreferrer" href="{{ investments-url | url }}">investments section</a> of our site.
 It’s got the scoop on what we learned and the impact we’ve created through our individual projects.</p>

 <div class="grid-row">
   <div class="grid-col-12 calloutProject">